mohamedelazzouzi1997/formtask/README.md

 }
 ```
-then we add WithHeadingRow to use names as array key to store data.
+then we add WithHeadingRow concern to use names as array key to store data.
 and in the controller of this route we call import methode.
 ```bash
     public function storeFromCsvFille(Request $request){